jentrent/tracker/README.md

 The build will run the complete set of [JUnit Tests](src/test/java/com/jentrent/tracker/service/test/) verify the setup is working as expected.

 ### Data Seeder
+A [`Data Seeder`](src/test/java/com/jentrent/tracker/seed/DataSeeder.java) is provided with loads the DB with the appropriate data (Issues, Projects, Accounts) to enable the viewing and use of Tracker for evaluation purposes.
+To run the process, using the following: `mvn exec:java'

 ## Future Features